-The single-family housing market showed improvement in 2014 despite a significant inventory of seriously delinquent loans and REO properties available in the market.
+The single-family housing market showed improvement in 2014 and early 2015 despite a significant inventory of seriously delinquent loans and REO properties available in the market.
 The serious delinquency rate of our single-family loans declined during that time period, but the serious delinquency rate of the loans we acquired from 2005 through 2008 remains high compared to the rates of loans we acquired in years prior to 2005 due to weakness in home prices in the last several years, persistently high unemployment in many areas, extended foreclosure timelines and continued challenges faced by servicers in processing large volumes of delinquent loans, including adjusting their processes to accommodate changes in servicing standards, such as those dictated by legislative or regulatory authorities and by us.
 Residential loan performance has been generally worse in areas with higher unemployment rates and where declines in property values have been more significant during recent years.
-In its National Delinquency Survey, the Mortgage Bankers Association presents delinquency rates of subprime mortgages are markedly higher than those of prime conventional loan products in the Mortgage Bankers Association survey; however, the delinquency experience in prime conventional mortgage loans originated during the years 2005 through 2008 has been significantly worse than in any year since the 1930s.
+In its National Delinquency Survey, the Mortgage Bankers Association presents delinquency rates both for mortgages it classifies as subprime and for mortgages it classifies as prime conventional.
+The delinquency rates of subprime mortgages are markedly higher than those of prime conventional loan products in the Mortgage Bankers Association survey; however, the delinquency experience in prime conventional mortgage loans originated during the years 2005 through 2008 has been significantly worse than in any year since the 1930s.
 These developments could adversely affect the performance and market value of the Notes.